Christie Harrison-Murray

-Christie Harrison-Murray (born 3 May 1990) is a Scottish footballer who plays as an attacking midfielder and captains Birmingham City in the Women's Championship.
-She has also played for Arsenal, Bristol Academy, and Doncaster Rovers Belles in the FA WSL, as well as Celtic and Glasgow City of the Scottish Women's Premier League.
-Since making her debut in 2010, Harrison-Murray has won eighty one caps for the Scotland national team.
+Christie Harrison-Murray (born 3 May 1990) is a Scottish professional footballer who plays as midfielder for Women's Super League 2 club Burnley.
+Since making her debut in 2010, Harrison-Murray has won eighty-one caps for the Scotland national team.

 Club career

 While playing for the Scotland under-17s, Harrison-Murray was scouted by Carson–Newman College.
 Aged 16, she moved to Jefferson City, Tennessee on a soccer scholarship and scored six goals for the Eagles.
 Harrison-Murray started her club career with Queen's Park, before joining Celtic in 2007.
 On 13 May 2010, she scored twice in the Scottish Women's Premier League Cup final, as the team won their first trophy with a 4–1 victory over Spartans.

 After four years with Celtic, Harrison-Murray signed for Glasgow City on 23 January 2011.
 She helped the club reach the 2012 Champions League's round of 16.
 Two years later, Harrison-Murray played in City's round of 16 defeat by Arsenal.
 She impressed the English club's Scottish manager Shelley Kerr who swooped to sign her in January 2014.

 Harrison-Murray left Arsenal after the 2014 season as her contract ended.
 In February 2015, she signed a contract with Bristol Academy, after impressing during a trial period with the club.
 When Bristol were relegated at the end of the 2015 season, Harrison-Murray was one of several players to depart.

 Harrison-Murray re-signed with Celtic prior to the start of the 2016 Scottish Women's Premier League season and she made her debut in their historic first match at Celtic Park against Rangers on 13 April 2016, scoring the fifth goal in the 5–1 victory.
 During her second spell with the Glasgow side, she scored three goals as she helped them move into third place in the league table.

 Harrison-Murray returned to the FA WSL with Doncaster Rovers Belles in July 2016.
 On 24 July 2016, she made her debut in a 4–0 loss to Chelsea.
 In the 2016 season, she made 12 appearances in all competitions.
 She went on to make two appearances in the 2016–17 FA Women's Cup and finish the FA WSL Spring Series with 3 goals in 9 appearances.
 She scored 8 goals in 10 games in all competitions at the beginning of the 2017–18 season and was named FA WSL 2 Player of the Month in November 2017.
 In December 2017, she announced her departure from the club.
 During the winter break, she re-signed with Glasgow City.

 On 14 July 2018, Harrison-Murray joined Liverpool on a two-year contract and was given the number 10 shirt.
 Harrison-Murray left Liverpool at the end of the 2020 WSL season.